Discover More Programs

 Degrees in information technology and information systems are often thought to be the same because both concern the use of computers.
 However, there are some important distinctions.
 Information technology is more focused on hardware, software, and telecommunications.
 Information systems is about the creation, sharing, and distribution of information generated by computers.

 The certifications and licensing required to enter the information technology field vary based on the specific occupation.
 Companies generally require information technology professionals to be certified in the products they use.
-Certification programs typically are offered by vendors, such as Cisco and Microsoft.
+Certification programs are typically offered by vendors, such as Cisco and Microsoft.

 What’s Next?